 It is a standard wire-replacement communications protocol and designed for short range communication using low range trans-receiver microchips.

 It is a wireless technology standard for exchanging data over short distances (using short-wavelength or UHF radio waves in the ISM (industrial, scientific and medical) band ranges from 2.4 to 2.485 GHz from fixed and mobile devices and building personal area networks (PANs).

 Invented by Dutch electrical engineer Jaap Haartsen, working for telecom vendor Ericsson in 1994, it was originally conceived as a wireless alternative to RS-232 data cables (which is used for communication using wire as a data cable).

 Bluetooth is managed by the Bluetooth Special Interest Group (SIG), which has more than 30,000-member companies in the areas of telecommunication, computing, networking, and consumer electronics.
 The IEEE standardized Bluetooth as IEEE 802.15.1

-Later, I am going to discuss, how user can design wireless control devices via Bluetooth module.
+Later, I am going to discuss how users can design wireless control devices via Bluetooth module.

-Main object of Bluetooth module is to communicate wirelessly using its antenna which is attached on module.
-It uses the UHF radio waves, discussed in above paragraph.
+Main object of the Bluetooth module is to communicate wirelessly using its antenna which is attached to the module.
+It uses the UHF radio waves, discussed in the above paragraph.

-For design some wireless controlled devices, you have to learn interfacing method of Bluetooth module with Arduino board.
+For designing some wireless controlled devices, you have to learn the interfacing method of the Bluetooth module with the Arduino board.